-In a landmark paper by J. Hatvany in 1983, Intelligent Manufacturing Systems (IMSs) were outlined as the next generation of manufacturing systems that - utilising the results of AI research - were expected to solve, within certain limits, unprecedented, unforeseen problems on the basis of even incomplete and imprecise information [10].
+Adaptive manufacturing; In a landmark paper by J. Hatvany in 1983, Intelligent Manufacturing Systems (IMSs) were outlined as the next generation of manufacturing systems expected to solve, within certain limits, unprecedented, unforeseen problems on the basis of even incomplete and imprecise information (Hatvany, 1983).